 Anufriev interview with Lyubov Chizhova (Radio Svoboda)

-According to Dmitriev’s lawyer Victor Anufriev, a report by a psychologist pointing to “certain new circumstances” was presented to the Supreme Court of Karelia on 14 June.
+According to Dmitriev’s lawyer Victor Anufriev, a report by a psychologist pointing to “certain new circumstances” was presented to the High Court of Karelia on 14 June.

 Anufriev: I appealed against the conviction for possession of a firearm.
 The court revoked that conviction.
 The prosecutor appealed against the acquittal on the serious charges.
 The court also revoked the acquittal and sent the case back for a new examination almost from the beginning.
 We shall learn why it acted in this way when we can read its motivated resolution.
 We can say now that we were expecting the prosecutor’s office to use every means at their disposal.
 They used the child for their own purposes.
 That was predictable.